HomeArticlesHow ToCalculate TDEE

 • Your age in years

-• An honest assessment of your typical weekly activity level
+• An honest read on your typical weekly activity level

 Step 1: Understand the Difference Between BMR and TDEE

-BMR (Basal Metabolic Rate) is the number of calories your body burns at complete rest — doing nothing except keeping your heart beating, lungs breathing, and cells repairing.
-If you stayed in bed, perfectly still, for 24 hours, you would burn approximately your BMR in calories.
+BMR (Basal Metabolic Rate) is the number of calories your body burns at complete rest, doing nothing except keeping your heart beating, lungs breathing, and cells repairing.
+Stay in bed, perfectly still, for 24 hours and you'd burn approximately your BMR in calories.

 TDEE takes BMR and scales it up based on how active you actually are.
-All movement — walking to the kitchen, commuting, exercising, household tasks, fidgeting — burns calories on top of your BMR.
-TDEE captures all of it.
+Walking to the kitchen, commuting, exercising, doing chores, fidgeting: all of it burns calories on top of BMR.
+TDEE captures the whole picture.

-The practical consequence: BMR alone is never the right number for a calorie target.
-A sedentary person eats 20% above BMR just to maintain their weight.
-An active person eats 60–90% above BMR.
+The practical upshot: BMR alone never makes a good calorie target.
+A sedentary person eats around 20% above BMR just to hold steady.
+An active person eats 60-90% above it.

-The BMR Calculator isolates the BMR step if you want to check that number separately before proceeding.
+The BMR Calculator isolates that first step if you want to check the number on its own before moving forward.

 Step 2: Calculate BMR with Mifflin-St Jeor